 I am not one to get seasick and this was the closest I’ve ever come to it on a cruise.
 So you don’t make the same mistake, let me tell you what I did which I’m certain contributed to my overwhelming nausea.

 We were in a balcony suite and I was putting my make-up on to get ready for dinner.
 I believe that looking in the mirror and having the reflection of the waves behind me played tricks on my equilibrium thus causing me to become queasy.
 Tip: close the curtains if you are similarly situated.

 That evening I opted out of dinner.
-I stayed behind in the cabin and laid on the bed with my eyes closed.
+I stayed behind in the cabin and lay on the bed with my eyes closed.
 That worked for me.
 I didn’t require anything to settle my belly.

 Bill went on to dinner without me that evening.
 Since he was dining alone, he opted for the buffet rather than the dining room.
 He tells me there were very few people milling around outside their stateroom that evening.
 And, at the buffet, he literally caught a roast as it flew from the counter.

 South American Cruise Ports of Call and Excursions